 What happens at TechGirlz?

-- build a high-tech gadget, learn the basics of web design, conduct experiments in a high-tech lab and more.
+- build a high-tech gadget, learn the basics of web design, conduct experiments in a state-of-the-art lab and more

 - going to Seabreeze (local amusement park)

-What are the dates for next summer’s session?
+What are the dates for this summer’s session?

 What does the program cost?

-- The cost is $700 and covers room, board, and all activities-everything but spending money and transportation to our campus.
+- The cost is $700, which covers room, board, and all activities-everything but spending money and transportation to and from our campus.